Yoctol/bottender/docs/advanced-guides-multi-channel.md

 Different platforms provide different advanced events for better user experience.
 For example, Messenger supports Button Template, while LINE supports Flex Message.
 Therefore, you might want to define some platform-specific actions to handle these advanced events.

-To better organize bot actions, you can use `router` and `platform` functions from `bottender/router` to handle routing between different platforms.
+To better organize bot actions, you can use `router` and `platform` functions from `bottender/router` to handle routing among different platforms.

 In the example app, you can see two additional actions to leverage the platform-specific events.